xrsrke/instructGOOSE/README.md

     reward it gets if generates the sequence?
 - ~~Does the RL model and the SFT model use the same tokenizer?
 Yes~~
 - ~~I don’t know how to returns the logit of the generation model~~
+- Does the PPO Agent (Language Model) has a value network just like the regular PPO Agent?
+- I don’t understand how to calculate the advantage in PPO

 ## Install